hhu-bsinfo/dxram/README.md

 ## Build DXRAM as deployable jar
 The Ant build-script "dxram-build.xml" creates a folder "build" under the project directory.
-The folder contains the jar-file for DXRAM and two additional folders "config" and "lib".
-The config-folder contains the configuration-files copied from config for dxram and the log4j-Logger, the lib-folder contains the libs used by dxram.
+The folder contains the jar-file for DXRAM and three additional folders "config", "jni" and "lib" needed to run the jar.
+The config-folder contains the configuration-files copied from config for dxram and the log4j-Logger, the lib-folder contains the libs used by dxram and jni comes with compiled labraries for native access for some parts of dxram.

 ## Running the jar file
 The jar-file can run the core DXRAM system.
 To run a superpeer locally use: